vinkla/extended-acf/README.md

 ## Upgrade Guide

-This upgrade guide contains information on breaking changes in major releases of the package.

-### 13

-The package has been renamed to `vinkla/extended-acf`.
-If you're using version 12 or lower, you may simply change the package name in your `composer.json` file and everything will work as before.
+This upgrade guide provides information about the breaking changes to the package, now known as `vinkla/extended-acf`.
+If you are using version 12 or lower, simply replace the package name in your `composer.json` file and everything will continue to work as expected.

 ```diff
 -"wordplate/acf": "^12.0",
 +"vinkla/extended-acf": "^12.0"
 ```

+### 13

 If you're upgrading to version 13, you'll also need to change your imports.
 The namespace has been changed to `Extended\ACF`.